 Best 65-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 65-inch TVs you can buy in 2021.

-While it's certainly not always the case, with TVs the old adage holds true: bigger generally is better.
-As the quality of content at our disposal improves, with more pixels being pushed out by TV broadcasters, streaming services and Blu-ray discs, it's worth getting a bigger screen to make the most of it.
+As the breadth and quality of the content at our disposal improves, with more pixels being pushed out by TV broadcasters, streaming services and Blu-ray discs, having a screen that's large enough to showcase what you're watching really does matter.

 HD and now 4K video means you can sit closer to your TV, while smaller bezels make modern 65-inch TVs significantly less massive than those that have gone before.
 They're getting ever thinner, lighter and easier to wall-mount, too.
 No wonder 65-inch TVs have risen so much in popularity.